Bye bye, Vexilo

 People close to me will know that while Vexilo lasted, I was personally involved in practically all the projects, which means that even though other developers came and went, I never really managed to separate myself from the code, which stopped me from being able to take on more clients and projects.

 To grow, I needed more people, but finding the right people was tough.
 Reasons (or excuses, perhaps?)
 I have a couple:

-I wasn't paying enough
+I wasn't paying enough money

 Think of it like this, you hire a developer, let's say you pay him 5,000USD/month (considering taxes in Mexico, it costs you like 6,000USD), starts with his first project that has to be finished in 3 months, and it turns out that he simply was not able to make it.
 If he does not have the capacity, you simply cannot afford to continue paying his salary, which means you have to terminate the employment relationship.
-Cutting an employee in México costs you an extra three months of salary, and the worst part is: Project is already 3 months behind schedule.
+Terminating an employee in México costs you an extra three months of salary, and the worst part is: Project is already 3 months behind schedule.